silum/astrokat-wiki/Basic-definitions-used-in-astrokat.md

 An observation contains the following elements and items:
 * **Instrument** defining the subarray correlator setup.
 If the instrument element is not specified, the default assumption will be that the observation can be scheduled for any active instrument.
-* **Observation Loop** containing a sequence of LST ranges, each LST element provides a list of targets to observe over that sidereal time range
+* **Observation Loop** containing a sequence of LST ranges, each LST element provides a list of targets to observe over that sidereal time range.
+When converting from a catalogue, the LST range is calculated from the RA of the listed targets.
 * **Target List** and **Calibration Standards** are targets, each specified as:
 _`name=<name>, radec=<HH:MM:SS.f, DD:MM:SS.f>, tags=<cal/target>, duration=<sec>`_
 _`name=<name>, gal=<DD:MM:SS.f, DD:MM:SS.f>, tags=<cal/target>, duration=<sec>`_